What are the Best Dog Foods for Salukis?

 Loyal, aloof, gentle, quiet, loving

-Health Considerations for Salukis
+Health Considerations

-The Saluki is a breed that is known for its overall good health.
+The Salukis is a breed that is known for its overall good health.
 However, as with all dog breeds, there are a few ailments which can plague this charming breed.
 These include anesthesia sensitivity, hemangiosarcoma, cardiomyopathy, and hypothyroidism.

 Hypothyroidism